-Simplicity- While having a backup net, turf, a solid net on a new backyard lacrosse goal, fresh balls, and a bounce-back can be really nice it can be too much sometimes.
-I am a firm believer that using what is available to you, and rather simple in creation, can be the best resource.
-A large stone or piece of wood for wall ball makes you pass more precisely.
+Simplicity- While having a backup net, turf, a solid net on a new backyard lacrosse goal, fresh balls, and a bounce-back can be excellent, it can be too much sometimes.
+Using what is available to you and relatively simple in creation can be the best resource.
+A large stone or wood for a wall ball makes you pass more precisely.
 Having a goal with a ratty net makes you pick your spot more efficiently.
 Not having a backup net makes you own your misses and chase them.
-You will become a more humble player in the backyard from having to appreciate what is available to you.
+You will become a more humble player in the backyard by appreciating what is available.

 What Should I Do In The Backyard?

 Experiment and grow as a player.
 The best way to learn is to try different things and focus on being fluid.
-While shooting and passing like a rocket can create some awesome highlights, the best players use precision.
+While shooting and passing like a rocket can create some excellent highlights, the best players use precision.
 The Thompson brothers would cover their lacrosse goals with a piece of wood with a hole the size of a ball and play off that.
 Being able to pass through the small hole made their accuracy unreal.
-This accuracy translated into becoming some of the most precise and dialed in shooters/passers in the game.
+This accuracy translated into becoming some of the most precise and dialed-in shooters/passers in the game.
 This is a simple activity you can easily recreate for yourself.